miminerd/angular-notification/README.md

     this.Service.setProperties(this.setting);
   }

-  or another way show the notif element an event fires
+  // or show the notif element when an event fires
     addNotifElement() {
     this.setting = {
       width: '300px',